Optimizing Pessimism in Dynamic Treatment Regimes: A Bayesian Learning Approach: SYNTHETIC DATA ANALYSIS

 We consider both a single-stage contextual bandit setting and a two-stage DTR setting.
-In the two-stage study, since a linear Q-function model is likely to be misspecified in backward induction, we did not implement BLBM under this setting.
-For both settings, we consider two data generating processes with linear and nonlinear Friedman signals \citep[see e.g.,][]{zhao2017selective}.
-We generate all actions by the $\epsilon$-greedy policy with $\epsilon\in \{0.95,0.85,0.75,0.5\}$.
+In the two-stage setting, since a linear Q-function model is likely to be misspecified in backward induction, we did not implement BLBM under this setting.
+For both settings, we consider two data generating processes, with linear and nonlinear Friedman signals \citep[see e.g.,][]{zhao2017selective}, respectively.
+We generate all actions by the $\epsilon$-greedy policy, with $\epsilon\in \{0.95,0.85,0.75,0.5\}$, and a smaller $\epsilon$ indicating a larger coverage over the state-action distribution.
 We choose the sample size $n$ from $\{500, 1000, 1500, 2000, 2500, 3000\}$, and repeat each experiment $50$ times.
-More details for the data generating process and model settings are provided in the Appendices \ref{sim_detail} and \ref{model_detail}.
+More details of the data generation and implementations are given in the Appendices \ref{appendix_sim1}, \ref{appendix_sim2} and \ref{appendix_ctime}.
 To implement PEVI, we choose the hyperparameter $c$ from $\{1,2,5,10\}$.
+We also conduct a sensitivity analysis by varying a number of parameters in Appendix \ref{appendix_sensi}, including the number of Monte Carlo samples $N$, the number of ensembles $M$ for the MC gradient computation in variational inference, and the significance level $\alpha$.
+We find that our method is not overly sensitive to those parameters as long as they are in a reasonable range.
+We make our code publicly available at \url{https://github.com/yunzhe-zhou/PBL}.

 \textbf{Results}.
-Figure \ref{fig:stage1} reports the results for the single-stage contextual bandit setting under the linear and nonlinear signals, whereas Figure \ref{fig:stage2} reports the results for the two-stage DTR setting.
-It is clearly seen from these plots that both our proposed PBL and the PEVI method outperform the standard Q-learning method when $\epsilon\ge 0.75$, demonstrating the advantage of the pessimism principle.
-Nevertheless, for the single-stage study where $\epsilon=0.5$, PEVI over-penalizes the Q-function, leading to a large regret.
-In contrast, our proposed method performs comparably to the standard Q-learning algorithm in this setting.
-For the two-stage study, our proposed method based on BNN outperforms PEVI in all cases.
-This is because PEVI uses linear function approximation.
+Figure \ref{fig:stage1} reports the results for the single-stage contextual bandit setting under the linear and nonlinear signals, whereas Figure \ref{fig:stage2} in Appendix \ref{appendix_plot} reports the results for the two-stage DTR setting.
+It is clearly seen from these plots that both our proposed PBL and the PEVI method outperform the standard Q-learning method when $\epsilon\ge 0.75$ and the coverage assumption is seriously violated, demonstrating the advantage of the pessimism principle.
+Nevertheless, for the single-stage setting when $\epsilon=0.5$ and the coverage is of less concern, PEVI over-penalizes the Q-function, leading to a large regret.
+By contrast, our proposed method performs comparably to the standard Q-learning algorithm in this setting.
+For the two-stage setting, our proposed method based on BNN outperforms PEVI in all cases.
+This is because PEVI uses a linear function approximation.
 The linearity assumption is likely to be violated in backward induction, leading to sub-optimal policies.

-\section{Real Data Application}
+\section{REAL DATA APPLICATION}